orbeon/orbeon-forms-doc/Form-Runner:-Buttons-and-Processes.md

   value="pdf-url"/>
 ```

-[SINCE Orbeon Forms 4.3]
+### Starting with Orbeon Forms 4.3

+#### The validate action no longer supports a property

-The following property is no longer supported:
+The `validate` action no longer supports a `property` parameter.
+In particular, this means that the following property is no longer supported:

 ```xml
 <property